CryptozombiesHQ/cryptozombie-lessons/2/11-interactingcontracts2.md

       }
 ---

-Continuing our previous example with NumberInterface, once we've defined the interface as:
+Continuing our previous example with `NumberInterface`, once we've defined the interface as:

 ```
 contract NumberInterface {